Operator moment dilations as block operators: Introduction

 We now briefly describe the plan of the article.
-We recall and summarize some known answers to the first question of Problem \ref{main problem} in Theorem \ref{Theorem: Nagy1952}, Theorem \ref{thm-self adjoint dilation 2}, Theorem \ref{Theorem: Hausdorff}, Theorem \ref{Theorem: UnitaryDilation}, and Theorem \ref{Thm: CA class equivalent}.
-To be more precise, in Theorem \ref{Theorem: Nagy1952}, we provide necessary and sufficient conditions of operator valued moment sequence that admit self-adjoint dilation.
-This result was initially obtained by Sz.-Nagy \cite{Nagy 1952}.
-However, we provide a contemporary approach of dilation using the theory of completely positive maps.
-In Theorem \ref{Theorem: Nagy1952}, and Theorem \ref{thm-self adjoint dilation 2}, we have necessary and sufficient criteria for self-adjoint dilation problem in terms of Hankel matrices.
-This can be treated as the operator analog of the Hamburger moment problem.
-Finding necessary and sufficient conditions for an operator sequence to have positive dilation referred to the Hausdorff moment problem.
-In Theorem \ref{Theorem: Hausdorff}, we obtain necessary and sufficient conditions for operator valued moment sequences to have positive dilation.
-In Theorem \ref{Theorem: UnitaryDilation}, we have necessary and sufficient condition for an operator valued sequence to have unitary dilation.
-This can be treated as an operator analog of Toeplitz moment problem.
+We recall and summarize some known answers to the first question of Problem \ref{main problem} in Theorem \ref{thm-self adjoint dilation 2}, and Theorem \ref{Thm: CA class equivalent}.
+To be more precise, in Theorem \ref{thm-self adjoint dilation 2}, we have the necessary and sufficient criteria for the self-adjoint dilation problem in terms of Hankel matrices.
+Existence of unitary/ Isometric dilation is given by V. I. Paulsen \cite{Paulsen 2002}.
+Consequently, Theorem \ref{thm-self adjoint dilation 2} provides a complete answer to question $1$ of Problem \ref{main problem}.
+Moreover, we examine the $\mathcal{C}_{A}$ class of operators as a particular instance of unitary dilation.
+In our study, we derive a necessary and sufficient condition for an operator-valued sequence to be a member of the $\mathcal{C}_{A}$ class (refer to Theorem \ref{Thm: CA class equivalent}).

-The main focus of this article is the third question.
-We try to obtain block operator forms for various classes of dilations.
+Hence, the main focus of this article is the third question of {\it Problem} \ref{main problem}.
+Here, we try to obtain block operator forms for various classes of dilations.
 In Theorem \ref{Theorem: Schaffer self-adjoint}, we show that if $\{A_{n}\}_{n \geq 0}$ admits self-adjoint dilation (say $B$) then $B$ has a tri-diagonal form (see Theorem \ref{Thm: tri diagonal}) whose blocks are given by the recursive relation (see Section 2).
-In Theorem \ref{Theorem: isometry}, we show that if $\{A_{n}\}_{n \geq 0}$ admits isometric dilation (say $V$), then $V$ has the form as in Equation \eqref{Equation: Schaffer} and blocks of $V$ are given by the recursive relation described in Section 3.
+In Theorem \ref{Theorem: isometry}, we show that if $\{A_{n}\}_{n \geq 0}$ admits isometric dilation (say $V$), then $V$ has the form as in Equation \eqref{Equation: Schaffer} and the blocks of $V$ are given by the recursive relation described in Section 3.